St Mark’s Church – a place to worship in Florence

-Our worship centres have some limitations for accessibility for the disabled, but please ask a Church officer for assistance and if at all possible, tell us in advance.
+Our worship centres have some limitations for accessibility for the disabled, but please ask a Church warden for assistance and if at all possible, tell us in advance.

-Incense is currently only used at St Mark’s Florence.
-This is during the main Sunday Sung High Mass, Choral Evensong and Principal Holy Days.
+Incense is currently used at St Mark’s Florence during Choral Eucharist.

-If you have any further questions about joining our worship, or would like to request a special service, then please do not hesitate to get in touch with our Administrative Office.
+If you have any further questions about joining our worship, or would like to request a special service, then please do not hesitate to get in touch with the Chaplaincy Office.